erickmerchant/handcraft/README.md

 #### collection.filter(callback)

-The callback will be called for each item in the _collection_.
+The callback will be run for each item in the _collection_.
 Return a boolean to move onto the map step.

 #### collection.map(callback)

-The callback will be called for each item in the _collection_ that passes the filter step.
+The callback will be run for each item in the _collection_ that passes the filter step.
 It should return an _element_.
 It is passed an object that contains `item`, the _collection_ item, and `index` its index.
-Do not use destructuring assignment with the `item` between _effects_, because they will not be rerun if the item is swapped out since the callback when called in `nodes` is only called once per index.
+Do not use destructuring assignment with the `item` between _effects_, because they will not be rerun if the item is swapped out since the callback when run in `nodes` is only run once per index.
 This avoids destroying DOM elements only to rebuild them with new data.

 ### _prelude/min.js_